hmn-dev/energi-sentinel/README.md

     $ nano sentinel.conf

-Uncomment the #hostmasternode_conf line, at the top of the file, then adjust the path to your Masternode’s hostmasternode.conf.
+Uncomment the #energi_conf line, at the top of the file, then adjust the path to your Masternode’s energi.conf.
 Save the file then close it.

-    hostmasternode_conf=/path/to/hostmasternode.conf
+    energi_conf=/path/to/energi.conf

 Now run:

     $ venv/bin/python bin/sentinel.py

-You should see: “hostmasternoded not synced with network!
+You should see: “energid not synced with network!
 Awaiting full sync before running Sentinel.”
 This is exactly what we want to see at this stage.

 If the wallet has been resynched alreaedy, you will see no output which is what you want to see and it means you can skip the next sync step.

-## 4. Check That Your hostmasternode Wallet is Synced
+## 4. Check That Your energi Wallet is Synced

-Go back into your root hostmasternode directory, then check the status of your sync:
+Go back into your root energi directory, then check the status of your sync:

     cd ..
-    ./hostmasternode-cli mnsync status
+    ./energi-cli mnsync status

 This is what you’re waiting to see:

 AssetId 999, all trues, one false, and a FINISHED.
-Keep issuing ./hostmasternode-cli mnsync status until it looks like this:
+Keep issuing ./energi-cli mnsync status until it looks like this:

     {